prasit-chanda/deb-detox/README.md

     1. Save it to workspace, e.g., dsys-maintenance.sh
     2. Make it executable by chmod +x dsys-maintenance.sh
     3. Run it by ./dsys-maintenance.sh
-    4. Logs are generated with folder dsys-scrub
+    4. Logs are generated within folder dsys-scrub